MicrosoftDocs/msteams-docs/msteams-platform/overview-solution.md

 ---
 # The Teams solution

-Microsoft Teams Platform is a powerful, flexible platform for creating apps for Teams.
+Microsoft Teams is a powerful, flexible platform for creating apps for Teams.
 It provides a vast suite of development environments and tools to support app development.

 ## The user story

 You've had a view of Teams offerings.
 You can now map them to user needs.
 Let’s revisit the scenario.

-The developer from Tours and Travel agency wants to build an app for their users, the travelers.
+The developer from a tours and travel agency wants to build an app for their users, the travelers.
 The app must:

 - Check and send the forecast to travelers registered with the travel agency.
 - Notify the users a day before the departure date so they can plan.